arifkyi/OsintForCrypto/README.md

 # OsintForCrypto
-Osint for Crypto in this repository is to support the youtube video  that i shared this is the link : <b> https://www.youtube.com/watch?v=frMFG4OrG2E </b>
+Osint for Crypto in this repository is to support the youtube video  that i shared <br>
+this is the link : <b> https://www.youtube.com/watch?v=frMFG4OrG2E </b>

 including the script that i use in this video